sajjohn/springcloudprojects/README.md

 # MicroServices POC

 This is a POC demonstrating Microservices architecture using Spring Cloud & Netflix OSS.
-An angular based UI application consumes the microservices (Link) </br></br>.
+An angular based UI application consumes the microservices (https://github.com/sajjohn/angularprojects) </br></br>.

 # Notes